txoof/PaperPi/README.md

 ## Developing PaperPi

-If you would like to develop [plugins](./documentation/Plugins.md) for PaperPi, you will likely need a working build environment.
+If you would like to develop for PaperPi or create [plugins](./documentation/Plugins.md) for PaperPi, you will likely need a working build environment.
+You can also hack on fonts and layouts directly on an existing install.

-### Requirements
+### Development Requirements

 * python 3.7+
 * pipenv